giladturok/CleanCV/README.md

 ## Setup :rocket:

-Before adding your info, setup the CleanCV template:

 ### Option 1: Use on Overleaf (Recommended)
 1. Create a [new Overleaf project](https://www.overleaf.com/learn/how-to/Creating_a_document_in_Overleaf)
 2. Copy the `main.tex`, `cleanCV.sty`, and `publications.bib` files to your Overleaf project